RalphExp/Python3-Internal/PGEN/pgen.md

 ```

 ### Grammar file for C
-After creating and simplifing the DFA, pgen will create a graminit.h and graminit.c file for the C parser to consume.
+After creating and simplifing the DFA, pgen will create files for the C parser to consume.

 It does the following step:
 * create the firstset for every name(non-terminated symbol)